 Rescue Me – Gigi Levangie Grazer

-I came across this book at the always fabulous McKay’s Used Bookstore in Nashville.
-I immediately grabbed the copy and knew it was something I would enjoy.
-When I arrived home, I put it on my to-read shelf, but found myself breaking in the spine almost immediately after walking into my apartment.
-And finished it shortly thereafter.
+I come across this book at the always fabulous McKay’s Used Bookstore in Nashville.
+I immediately grabbed the copy and knew it was something that I would enjoy.
+When I arrived home, I put it on my to-read shelf, but found myself breaking int the spine almost immediately after walking in the door.
+And finished Rescue Me shortly thereafter.

 This story has everything!
 It takes place in Los Angeles and centers around the main character Amanda McHenry, who reflects on her past while sitting in the bathroom of the mansion she now shares with her husband.
 We find out that Amanda is not just a typical rich woman living off her husband in the hills of Los Angeles, but a strong woman who comes from a poor neighborhood on the outskirts of Hollywood.
 Reflect with Amanda as she recalls her days working at a popular television show, raising her nephew and deciding between her fiance and the man who truly makes her heart melt.
 I had to keep turning the pages because when there wasn’t a scene that gave me butterflies, there was a mystery to solve.
 This story is a delightful cocktail of love, romance, struggle, and suspense.
 What else could you ask for in a book?